Axioms of ourpractice

 Phase III: Connect

 What does this mean?
-What principle emerges?
-We help participants link the specific moment to broader systems — ecological, social, internal.
+What principles emerge?
+We help participants link the specific moment to broader actions — ecological, social, internal.

 Modality